Forecasting: Considerations for a Reasonable and Supportable CECL Forecast

 Remember few “experts” predicted the Great Recession – at least the magnitude to which it was experienced.
 Most of the economic gurus of the day missed it.
 So can you be any better at predicting the future?
 Your regulators won’t expect you to have a crystal ball.
 It’s always better to acknowledge that you don’t know instead of acting like you do know then being proven that you didn’t.

-Regan Camp is Abrigo’s Senior Director of Advisory Services, leading a team of subject matter experts who assist financial institutions in accurately interpreting and applying federal accounting guidance.
+Regan Camp is Abrigo’s Managing Director of Advisory Services, leading a team of subject matter experts who assist financial institutions in accurately interpreting and applying federal accounting guidance.
 He began his career in financial services as a commercial loan officer at a $2.1 Billion institution.
 He then worked with Deloitte and Touche in their federal advisory practice, represented the FDIC in managing the day-to-day operations and eventual liquidations of failed financial institutions, and managed private consulting teams in assisting financial institutions with the administration of FDIC Loss Share Agreements, the establishment of special asset divisions and the resolution of troubled portfolios.
 At Abrigo, he provides Advisory Services clients a unique combination of experience and perspective as he works closely with each institution to develop sound and defensible allowance methodologies, policies, and procedures.
 Regan is a nationally recognized speaker, writer, thought leader, and trusted advisor, specializing in the ALLL, the CECL standard, and credit risk.
 Regan earned his undergraduate degree from Brigham Young University, where he studied business management and finance.